badger-dowdeswell/simbIoTe/README.md

 ## simbIoTe

-simbIoTe is a general-purpose, open-source simulation environment.
+simbIoTe is a general-purpose, open-source simulation environment, written in Java.
 It can be used to create both responsive physical environments as well as Human-Machine-Interfaces (HMIs) to support developers while their IoT hardware and software is under development.

 #